marvedcodes/malaCash-Website/README.md

 ## Project Description

-This project is a landing page for malaCash.
+This project is a bank landing page.
 It's fully responsive website to phone, tablet
 and desktop sizes.
 It showcases the use of slider and tab components with JavaScript,
 event propagation(bubbling), event delegation, use of Intersection Observer API on
 lazy loading and scrolling.

+## Make sure you know that This project is based on Jonas Schmedtmann's Bankist project with modifications.